mlbowser/HTSocc/documents/manuscript/06_methods.md

 Data processing and analysis was carried out using R version 4.0.2 [@R_Core_Team_2020]; the packages knitr [@Xie2014; @Xie2015; @Xie2020] and reshape [@Wickham_2007], reshape2 [@Wickham_2007], and rjags [@Plummer_2019]; and JAGS version 4.3.0 [@Plummer_2003].

 We began with data exploration.
-Most species were observed in only one sample and most were observed at only a single plot.

 ### Occupancy model assumptions